jsonx-org/java/binding/README.md

 ## Abstract

-This document specifies the <ins>JSON/Java Binding API</ins>, which offers facilities for binding Java classes to JSON objects whose structure is expressed in the [<ins>JSON Schema Definition Language</ins>][jsd].
+This document specifies the <ins>JSONx Binding API</ins>, which offers facilities for binding Java classes to JSON objects whose structure is expressed in the [<ins>JSON Schema Definition Language</ins>][jsd].

 ## Table of Contents